 "I am proud that Totnes Town Council have partnered up in this way for the benefit of the local community, it has been a very difficult time for a lot of people and the challenges aren't over yet.
 I hope this partnership continues during the coming weeks and months as the situation changes and also helps elected Members direct resources at the projects that most need it."

 Cllr Judy Pearce, Leader of South Hams District Council, said: "It's incredibly satisfying to see how statutory agencies and community groups have come together to support one another.
 This is a very successful group out of many we are seeing throughout the District.
-Even as we see the first stage of relaxation to the Government's guidance, there are still many vulnerable who continue to need financial, practical and emotional support and it is important that we continue to pull together to ensure everyone continues to get the help they require, for as long as they need it.
+Even as we see the first stage of relaxation to the Government's guidance, there are still many vulnerable who continue to need financial, practical and emotional support.
+It is important that we continue to pull together to ensure everyone continues to get the help they require, for as long as they need it.

 Further information, support and advice can be found on the District Council's website at www.southhams.gov.uk/coronavirus